Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 700 Gold
 - Club

 **Resonance**: Whenever you damage an enemy with *Timewinder* you apply a stack of Resonance.
-Whenever you damage a creature that has two stacks of Resonance, you deal 3d6 additional force damage and gain 30 feet movement speed until the end of your turn.
+Whenever you damage a creature that has two stacks of Resonance, you deal 4d6 additional force damage and gain 30 feet movement speed until the end of your turn.

+_You get +1 to hit and damage rolls using this weapon_

 ---